ColeMahlowitz/IoT-Bike-Lock/README.md

 *notice in both images there is a long snaky looking wire from pin3 of the op amp (the non-inverting input pin) to ground.
 This is the wire that will snake along your actual chain which will be our detect wire!*

+In terms of op amp selection, you can use any general op amp.
+I chose the lm358 dual low power op amp because I already had it in my posetion.
+Most typical single op amps will have their output on pin 5 or 6, so please check your op amps datasheet.
+The output for the LM358's first op amp is pin1 which is connected to the April's pin1 as seen in the Fritzing and Eagle images.